cre-dev/pub-data-visualization/README.md

 No account is necessary.
 ## RTE
 RTE publishes fundamental data about the French electricity transmission system.
-The files **have to be downloaded manually** on the platform RTE services portal.
+The files currently **have to be downloaded manually** on the platform RTE services portal.
 An account is necessary.

 # 3. How-to : examples